uw-cryo/3D_CRS_Transformation_Resources/essentials/wkts.md

     ID["EPSG",9055]]
 ```

-Lines 2-4 identifies that this CRS uses a specific WGS84 {term}`realization`, line 9 again indentifies this is still a 2D ellipsoidal CRS, and the final line always reports the EPSG code.
+Lines 2-4 identifies that this CRS uses a specific WGS84 {term}`realization`, line 9 again identifies this is still a 2D ellipsoidal CRS, and the final line always reports the EPSG code.

 ## Compound 3D CRS